 The most that a victim of medical malpractice can collect in punitive damages is two times the total amount of economic and noneconomic damages in the case.

 Pennsylvania also has a “periodic payments rule,” which requires that compensation is paid in installments if the future damages in a medical malpractice case is more than $100,000.
 Future damages are defined as the damages for future medical expenses, loss of future wages and benefits, and any future losses stemming from disability, disfigurement, or pain and suffering.

 Periodic payments are automatically applied in these cases unless the victim objects.
 An experienced medical malpractice attorney will be able to review the facts of your case and explain whether any of these compensation nuances may affect your medical malpractice case.

 Contact Our Office Today

 If you have questions about a medical malpractice claim in Philadelphia, our office is here with a team of Philadelphia medical malpractice lawyers to help you with your case.
-Call the office or contact us today at PhillyLaw LLC to schedule a free consultation of your medical malpractice case.
+Call the office or contact us today at PhillyLaw to schedule a free consultation of your medical malpractice case.